Half-Shot/bark-spec/PROPOSAL.md

 ### Rooms
 Rooms will act as a users **stream**.
 Every user that joins bark will create a single room on their homeserver which would serve .
 They can **post** to it and **allow/deny** other users access to it.
 This gives the stream owner some flexibility about allowing people to read their posts and if they want people to **'write on'** their stream.

-A user may set their **biograpghy** ( a small piece of text about themselves ) as their room topic.
+A user may set their **biography** as their room topic.
 Following a user would be as simple as joining their room.

 Replying to a users post would be as simple as sending '>replying to:eventid' followed by your message in a users stream.
 This should allow for other clients to understand what is being said even if they don't understand the microblog format.